We Provide the Best for Your Child

 4. What are the dates of camp?

-Camp Funtime will run for 8 weeks for the summer of 2014.
-Camp will start Monday, June 16th and end on Friday, August 8th.
-Friday, July 4th is a legal holiday and Camp Funtime will be closed.
+Camp Funtime will run for 8 weeks for the summer of 2020.
+Camp will start Monday, June 15th and end on Friday, August 7th.
+Friday.

 6. Do you provide lunch, snacks or water?

 We do not provide lunch or a morning snack.
 However, you may choose to order your camper a hot lunch from our lunch program provider Fresh Lunches.
 Before pick-up, we will provide every child with a fruit popsicle for his/her afternoon snack.
 You should send your child with a morning snack, lunch and water bottle each day.

 Click here to register for Freshlunches!
 (Please keep in mind, registration for Freshlunches does not start until the first of June)